pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.hbs.md

 The format of the reference to a GitHub or GitLab repository is similar to what you use with Kustomize when referencing remote repositories.
 For example:

-- `github.com/organisation/project?ref=master` or `github.com/organisation/project?ref=main`: Use the workshop content you host at the root of the GitHub repository.
-Use the `master` or `main` branch.
+- `github.com/organisation/project?ref=main` or `github.com/organisation/project?ref=main`: Use the workshop content you host at the root of the GitHub repository.
+Use the `main` branch.
 Be sure to specify the ref branch, because not specifying the branch may lead to content download errors.
 - `github.com/organisation/project/subdir?ref=develop`: Use the workshop content you host at `subdir` of the GitHub repository.
 Use the `develop` branch.
 - `gitlab.com/organisation/project`: Use the workshop content you host at the root of the GitLab repository.
-Use the `master` branch.
+Use the `main` branch.
 - `gitlab.com/organisation/project/subdir?ref=develop`: Use the workshop content you host at `subdir` of the GitLab repository.
 Use the `develop` branch.